-My current book project is tentatively titled American Jails: The Violent History of Detention.
+My current book project is tentatively titled Community of the Condemned: Chicago and the Transformation of the American Jail.
 I argue that contests over reform, human rights, and inequality fostered the growth of urban jails designed to house ever expanding categories of marginalized people, including women, the mentally ill, African Americans, and those accused of violent crimes.

 My second book project stems from my interest in histories of money bail.
 It explores how criminal courts, reformers, and bail bondsmen developed legal technologies to set the price of freedom for people accused of crimes in the modern US.

-I am the author of a 2009 Masters thesis, “Grassroots Power: The Utah Eagle Forum, 1972-2009” and contributed to ABC-CLIO’s reference volume The Encyclopedia of the Sixties: A Decade of Culture and Counterculture.
+I am the author of a 2016 dissertation, Jail America: The Reformist Origins of the Carceral State.
+Other publications include a 2009 Masters thesis, “Grassroots Power: The Utah Eagle Forum, 1972-2009” and contributed to ABC-CLIO’s reference volume The Encyclopedia of the Sixties: A Decade of Culture and Counterculture.
 An essay on the oral histories I conducted as part of my MA research, “The Utah Eagle Forum: Legitimizing Political Activism as Women’s Work” was published in Oral History, Community, and Work in the American West, an anthology from the University of Arizona Press.
 I am currently working on several journal articles related to my research on jails and money bail.

 I have participated in training for the nationally recognized Inside-Out Prison Exchange Program.
 My teaching record includes courses on American history, race and ethnicity, women’s history, historical writing and research, and the history of crime and punishment at Temple University, Community College of Philadelphia, and Garden State Youth Correctional Facility.
 My research has been supported by the Black Metropolis Research Consortium, the University of Chicago, and the Center for the Humanities at Temple (CHAT).